Emincmg/convo-lite/README.md

 ### Creating a conversation

 Receiver could be both integer or array if multiple.
-If multiple receiver provided, more than one conversation will be created between sender and receivers.
+If multiple receiver provided, conversation will be created between them.

 ```php
 $senderId= 1;